sathal/path-generator/README.md

 ## How To Use It

-Put both the JavaScript file and HTML file in the same directory.
+Put both the JavaScript file and the HTML file in the same directory.
 Double click on the HTML file to open the application up in a web browser.

 ## Motivation